VirtualFlyBrain/training/presentations/tools_landscape.md

     that `navis` wraps this library and adds some convenience functions.
     See [this](https://navis.readthedocs.io/en/latest/source/tutorials/neuprint.html) tutorial.
 3. [`pymaid`](https://pymaid.readthedocs.io/en/latest/) lets you interface with
     CATMAID servers.
+Critically, it's built on top of `navis` and you can natively use `navis` functions with `pymaid` neurons.
 Note that due to a name clash the library is called `python-catmaid` on PyPI.

 ## Noteworthy mentions
-There are a few more packages/functions that you might hear of over the course of the workshops.
+There are a few more packages/functions that you might hear of over the course of the workshop.

 <p align="center">
 <img src="https://github.com/VirtualFlyBrain/training/raw/main/presentations/_static/vfb_workshop2.png" width="600">